MIGG-NTU/academic/content/authors/yimingbai/_index.md

 - Researchers
 ---

-Yiming Bai joined MIG in December 2021.
+Yiming joined MIGG in December 2021.
+His current research focus is on the seismic structure and dynamics of the crust and upper mantle beneath tectonically-complex regions, including Myanmar, SE Tibet and Java.